 - How do you enforce a marital settlement agreement?

-- Is a marital settlement agreement necessary?
+- Can a marital settlement agreement be changed?

 - Can you renegotiate a divorce settlement?

 - What comes first divorce or settlement?